Send money to Greece

 IMT options: Banks vs Foreign exchange provider

 There are several different options for sending money to Greece but there are two main players in this now competitive market - banks and foreign exchange providers.
-A foreign exchange provider specialises in sending money overseas, the big ones are - OFX, WorldFirst and TorFX.
-So if you're transferring money to Greece on a regular basis or need to make a large one-off transfer you could save hundreds if not thousands of dollars by choosing a specialist provider over a bank.
-You want as many Euros for your Australian dollars don’t you?!
+A foreign exchange provider specialises in sending money overseas; the big ones include OFX, WorldFirst and TorFX.
+If you're transferring money to Greece on a regular basis or need to make a large one-off transfer, you could save hundreds if not thousands of dollars by choosing a specialist provider over a bank, as they usually offer more competitive exchange rates and transfer fees.
+You want as many Euros for your Australian dollars, don't you?

 |Feature||Bank||Foreign Exchange Provider|